pymatch/pymatch/README.md

 # pymatch

-A pure-Python, PyTorch-like automatic differentiation library for education.
+A simple, PyTorch-like automatic differentiation library for education.

 Try running with